-The Center for American Progress found that the cost of having to replace an employee is between 16 and 22 percent of their annual salary, and in cases in which the employee is highly educated and specialized in a matter, it can be up to 213% of his salary.5 If we add up these costs, since the loss of a good employee can mean the loss of good customers, it only makes sense to invest in employee engagement to higher the customer loyalty and with that increase the service standards.
+The Center for American Progress found that the cost of replacing an employee is between 16 and 22 percent of their annual salary, and in cases where the employee is highly educated with a specialized skill set, it can cost up to 213% of his salary.
+Since the loss of a good employee can also mean the loss of good customers, it only makes sense to invest in employee engagement.

 Employee engagement only helps to improve the individual employee's productivity, it will also increase the entire group's service quality, since they can learn from each other.

 In a recently published newsletter for partners and management, hotel conglomerate FRHI (the union of the three luxury hotel brand Fairmont, Raffles and Swissôtel) praised the success of their new employee engagement solution, based on online communication, which allows employees of the chain's three brands to share their experiences and know-how through an online platform.

 In this particular case they showed the example of Concierge Teddy, who had his 30-year anniversary with the Fairmont Winnipeg and was celebrating with regular guest Matthew, who had previously been the hotel's guest.
 Matthew has been returning to the hotel for the past 30 years, mainly because of his great relationship with Teddy.
 FRHI reported that following this post many colleagues congratulated Teddy and requested tips from him, on how they too could build stronger relationships with their customers.

 Also if you have your employees building real relationships with your customers, you can ask the customers easily for feedback, which is more effective than relying on customer feedback cards or online surveys according to Patrick M. Wheeler, Managing Director at Managing Contract Services,